Peritoneal Mesothelioma

 Immunotherapy

 Immunotherapy boosts the immune system to help the body fight infection, cancer, and other conditions.
-Immunotherapies can affect the whole immune system or only target certain cells.
+Peritoneal mesothelioma patients can only get immunotherapy through clinical trials at this time.

-Zimberelimab, a PD-1 inhibitor, combined with chemotherapy drugs showed success for one peritoneal mesothelioma patient.
-His tumors significantly decreased in size, and he had no signs of cancer progression for 7 months following treatment.
+An immunotherapy called zimberelimab combined with chemotherapy showed success for one peritoneal mesothelioma patient.
+His tumors decreased and he had no signs of cancer spread for 7 months.

 Palliative Care